buntine/barcoders/README.md

 use std::path::Path;

 let barcode = Code39::new("1ISTHELONELIESTNUMBER".to_owned()).unwrap();
-let png = Image::PNG{height: 80, xdim: 1, rotation: Rotation::Zero};
-let encoded = barcode.encode();
+let png = Image::png(80) // You must specify the height in pixels. let encoded = barcode.encode();

 // Image generators return a Result<Vec<u8>, barcoders::error::Error) of encoded bytes.